Connect with us

 A number of law firms issued press releases last summer, where it was noted that they have considered bringing a class-action lawsuit against the WWE following the Vince McMahon hush money scandal.
 These firms noted that they were investigating the WWE for “violations of the securities laws” on behalf of their investors and were focused on “whether WWE and/or the company’s officers and directors violated the securities laws or breached their fiduciary duties in connection with the alleged misconduct” and the press release was based on the Wall Street Journal reports regarding Vince’s hush money scandal.

-This law firm is none other than Bronstein, Gewirtz & Grossman and as previously reported, in June of last year, Scott+Scott filed a WWE shareholder derivative suit and now that Vince McMahon returned to the company’s Board of Directors, the lawsuit may move forward because Scott A. Fellows believes that Vince McMahon illegally had himself voted as the WWE’s Chairman.
-Detroit’s Police and Fire Retirement System also filed a lawsuit against Vince after he was voted back on to the WWE Board of Directors to become the Executive Chairman and their lawsuit is to make sure Vince McMahon won’t regain control of the WWE and selling the company.
+This law firm is Pomerantz LLP, who recently announced that they’re looking into potentially filing a lawsuit against McMahon.
+As previously reported, in June of 2020, Scott+Scott filed a WWE shareholder derivative suit and now that Vince returned to the company’s Board of Directors, the lawsuit may move forward because Scott A. Fellows believes that Vince McMahon illegally had himself voted as the WWE’s Chairman.
+Detroit’s Police and Fire Retirement System also filed a lawsuit against Vince after he was voted back onto the WWE’s Board of Directors to become the Executive Chairman and their lawsuit is to make sure Vince McMahon won’t regain control of the WWE and selling the company.

 Be sure to join our WWE / AEW Discord server and connect with other pro wrestling fans.